7 Vegan Cafes & Restaurants in Inverness, Scotland: Tried & Tested

 Visit Website

-We really dig a social enterprise cafe, so we were always going to like Velocity.
+We really dig a social enterprise cafe, so we were always going to like the 100% vegetarian Velocity.
 The interior is super cool and there are always lots of interesting community events taking place.

 While there aren’t many labelled vegan food options on the menu, many can be veganised on request.
 Thankfully, the cakes and baked sweet treats are a different story - almost all of them are labelled vegan.
 Yay!